lighTag-UWB/lighTag/README.md

 - High Accuracy:
   - lighTag has 5cm ranging accuracy, 10cm 2D accuracy, and 20cm 3D accuracy, which provides an accurate position ofuser;
 - Area of Interest Detection:
-  - lighTag can detect the presence of user in an specific area inside a building.
+  - lighTag can detect the presence of user in a specific area inside the building.

 ---

 # Project Contents
 - lighTag Base&Tag:
   - Using the BP-TWR-50 UWB Module from [bphero Inc.](http://www.51uwb.cn/) with Two Way Ranging (TWR) distancing algorithm.
 Based on the [TWR open source firmware from bphero](https://bitbucket.org/tuzhuke/51base_twr_f1/src/master/), we set 4 base stations for the 3D positioning.
-ESP8266-01S WI-FI Module is used to do the communication between UWB module and the PC via TCP/IP, which sends the distance data from based station to backend program;
+ESP8266-01S WI-FI Module is used to do the communication between UWB module and the PC via TCP/IP, which sends the distance data from base station to backend program;
 - lighTag Algorithm API:
-  - Using Python to implement the Multilateration Positioning Algorithm, which calculates the coordinates fromdistance data.
+  - Using Python to implement the Multilateration Positioning Algorithm, which calculates the coordinates from distance data.
 The Python library sympy and numpy are used to solve the Euclidean metric to get the coordinates.
 After the algorithm optimisation, we packaged all functions into Python API for further UI uasge;
 - lighTag User Interface:
   - The UI is implemented by the Python's Kivy library.
 The lighTag UI can do the real-time plotting of user's position, add AOI area by the administrator, as well as detect whether user is in the area on not.
 The Kivy UI can be further packaged intomobile App.
 The AOI detection is realized by the optimized Ray Method.